silverwind/droppy/README.md

 $ [sudo] npm install -g droppy
 $ droppy start
 ```
 droppy's home folder will be created in `~/.droppy` unless the `--home` option is provided.
-To edit the config, run `droppy config` after the server has started up at least once to generate the config file.

 Once initialized, the server will by default listen on [http://localhost:8989/](http://localhost:8989/).
 On first startup, a prompt for username and password for the first account will appear.

 ### Configuration
-`config/config.json` is created with these defaults:
+Run `droppy config` to edit `config/config.json`, which is created with these defaults:
 ```javascript
 {
   "listeners" : [